 This video discusses how the women of the Omaha Independent Rock experienced and impacted the scene.
 Through the lens of mentorship, creativity, obstacles to success, authenticity, and more, the interviews will illuminate a hidden history of Omaha’s recent musical past.
 We interviewed Heidi Ore, Jamie Pressnall, Cami Rawlings Cavanaugh, Jessica Mogis and Jenn Bernard Walker.
 The documentary can also be watched on YouTube.

-The Cog Factory was an important all ages Indie Rock venue located at 2224 Leavenworth Street.
-Open from 1994-2002, The Cog Factory did not sell alcohol, which was crucial to bands that included high school students, as well as underage fans of the music.
-Like the Indie Rock scene, more broadly, Cog Factory performers were male-dominated, with a few female groups, such as Lavender Couch, Mercy Rule, Tilly and the Wall, and Park Ave.
-The venue embodied the D.I.Y. spirit of Indie Rock.
+The Cog Factory was an important all-ages indie rock venue located at 2224 Leavenworth St. Open from 1994-2002, The Cog Factory did not sell alcohol, which was crucial to bands that included high school students, as well as underage fans.
+Like the indie rock scene, more broadly, Cog Factory performers were male-dominated, with a few female groups, such as Lavender Couch, Mercy Rule, Tilly and the Wall, and Park Ave.
+The venue embodied the DIY spirit of indie rock.
 As many who performed, or attended, shows at The Cog Factory recalled, “It was a dump, but it was our dump.”
 (Image Courtesy of Kyle Beneke Collection)

 Park Ave Playing at the Cog Factory

-In this photo, Jenn Walker (L) and Jamie Pressnall (R) perform in angel costumes, as the men of the group dressed as devils, at the Cog Factory, as a part of the band Park Ave.
-It is one of the few images of young women playing at the venue and illustrates the D.I.Y. culture of the Indie Rock scene.
+In this photo, Jenn Walker (left) and Jamie Pressnall (right) perform in angel costumes, as the men of the group dressed as devils, at the Cog Factory, as a part of the band Park Ave.
+It is one of the few images of young women playing at the venue and illustrates the D.I.Y. culture of the indie rock scene.
 Notice the posters on the ceiling, featuring other alternative music groups.